meiqua/6DPose/README.md

 find possible depth in scene, in this case we find 5 possible depths, and successfully, 1000mm is one of them.
 Matching time is about 60ms now.

-emmm, Further test show that result is not so good...
+Heavily test shows that though detection is fine, but not so accurate as before, which makes ICP result not so good.
+I think it's caused by scaling feature directly rather than training from img pyramid, it will bring small offset due to pixel grid.

+I'll try training from multiple scales, and adopt proper scales when matching.